 There are hundreds of thousands of available high-paying cyber security jobs, yet hiring managers are struggling to find qualified candidates.
 Will earning a master’s of cyber security prepare you for success and advancement in this field?
 Read on to find out.

-When hackers shut down the Colonial Pipeline in May of 2021, it highlighted a gaping hole in our national security, like the previous hacks of SolarWinds and JBS.
-Cyberattacks are becoming more common and sophisticated, leaving companies, governments, and individuals, scrambling to ramp up their cyber defenses.
+When hackers shut down the Colonial Pipeline in May of 2021, it highlighted a gaping hole in our national security, as did previous hacks of SolarWinds and JBS.
+Cyberattacks are becoming more common and sophisticated, leaving companies, governments, and individuals scrambling to ramp up their cyber defenses.

-According to Yahoo Finance, 78 percent of surveyed senior information technology (IT) and computer security professionals are not confident in their company's current cyber security systems.
-Much needs to be done to shore up computer security in both the private and public sector, and the demand for qualified cyber security professionals to do this crucial work has never been greater.
+According to Yahoo Finance, 78 percent of surveyed senior information technology (IT) and computer security professionals lack confidence in their company’s current cyber security systems.
+Much needs to be done to shore up computer security in both the private and public sector.
+The demand for qualified cyber security professionals to do this crucial work has never been greater.

-This article on Is a master's in cyber security worth it? outlines how the earning the right degree will prepare you to qualify for top jobs that command high salaries in the cyber security field.
+This article on Is a master’s in cyber security worth it? outlines how the earning the right degree can prepare you for top jobs that command high salaries in the cyber security field.
 It covers:

-• The ROI of a master's in cyber security
+• The ROI on a master’s in cyber security

 • What is a master's in cyber security?

-The ROI of a master's in cyber security
+The ROI on a master’s in cyber security

-A master's in cyber security is unquestionably worth it; the ROI has a high floor and an even higher ceiling.
+A master’s in cyber security is unquestionably worth it.
+The ROI on this degree has a high floor and an even higher ceiling.
 Of course, an advanced degree does not automatically qualify you for top positions.
-However, many of the top cyber security jobs require an advanced degree and it is one of the most effective ways to upgrade your expertise and enhance your value to employers.
+However, many of the top cyber security jobs require an advanced degree.
+That’s because graduate study is one of the most effective ways to upgrade your cyber security expertise and enhance your value to employers.

-While no single assessment tool can adequately quantify the ROI of a master's in cyber security program, graduating from a top program with good grades typically qualifies you for the best cyber security positions.
-If you develop soft skills—such as leadership, communication, and management—you also can be well-positioned for management roles.
-The threat of cyber attacks will be ever-present for the foreseeable future, and investing in your education now can pay huge dividends over the course of your cyber security career for years to come.
+No single assessment tool can adequately quantify the ROI of a master’s in cyber security program.
+That said, graduating from a top program with good grades typically qualifies you for higher-level cyber security positions.
+Develop soft skills—such as leadership, communication, and management—and you will also be well-positioned for management roles.
+The threat of cyber attacks will be ever-present for the foreseeable future, making cyber security a safe career choice.
+Investing in your education now can pay huge dividends over the course of your career in cyber security for years to come.

 Master's in cyber security career paths (plus who's hiring and what they're paying)